December 05, 2016

 BC Housing then offered her the Director of Program Implementation position and responsibility for the $250 million Housing Endowment Fund.
 This fund, intended to support innovative housing for British Columbians in need, led to her move to the West Coast in 2008.

 While at BC Housing, working with the non-profit sector, she met the Phoenix Society’s Michael Wilson.
-“I was struck by how he sees possibilities for people, instead of seeing them as victims,” Cooper says.
+“I was struck by how he sees possibilities for people, instead of seeing them as victims,” Karen says.
 When in 2016, the Executive Director position became available she was swayed by the massive opportunity.

 “This job represents everything I have wanted to do – to help deliver a meaningful and sustainable response to the problems of housing and homelessness in the community,” she says.
 She lists the aspects of Phoenix that she values: “It has deep respect for the people it serves.
 It gets results.
 People’s lives are improved - they obtain education, employment, housing and contribute to their community.
 It’s an organization that treats its staff well.
 It is committed to social innovation, developing partnerships and building community capacity.
 It has a stellar board that’s committed to growing the legacy of the founders and making a better world.”